zhukovdm/cv/README.md

 # Build

 To compile both documents, execute `make`.
-Run `make cv` or `make cl` for separate compilation.
+Run `make resume` or `make cover-letter` for separate compilation.
 Files are generated in `./out` folder.

 # How to use

 You are free to copy and modify source codes.
 Please, **do not** use my personal information in any malicious or unsolicited way.

 # Credits